A Room for Shame, by Elle Mae

 "Do we have such a space, or is the shame in the spaces we don’t have?
 The very experience of exclusion?"

 In a baptistery, as I looked from wall to wall, I couldn't find a single woman in any of the paintings.
 Except, one picture had a lamb and there was a roughly 50% chance that this lamb was female.
-Which was not at all comforting.
+Which was not comforting at all.

 As I watched the baptisms, I noticed how the water made room for the immersed bodies; displaced by their weight.
 I thought of a transgender woman whose story I had listened to.
 She never felt comfortable here, in the temple, before she transitioned.
 Now, that she is finally comfortable, she cannot be here.